-The electronic key must be outside the vehicle, within a range of approx. 1 metre.
+The electronic key must be outside the vehicle, within a range of approximately 3 ft.
 The other electronic key must not be inside the vehicle.

 2 seconds must pass before the vehicle can be unlocked.
 Within this time, it is possible to check that the vehicle is locked.